This Cinderella cocktail is fruity, creamy and a lovely shade of blue that comes from using blue curacao.

 From the prince’s blue eyes to the mice’s jackets and Cinderella’s lavish ballgown, we are treated to blue again and again.

-That makes this blue drink – called a Cinderella Glass Slipper – the perfect choice for a Disney movie night or a Galentine’s Day celebration.
+That makes this blue drink – called a Cinderella Glass Slipper – the perfect choice for a chick flick movie night or a Galentine’s Day celebration.

-The original Disney inspired version of this drink uses blueberry vodka, whipped cream vodka and cream.
+The original fantasy inspired version of this drink uses blueberry vodka, whipped cream vodka and cream.

 I wanted a fruitier drink that more closely resembles a Cinderella mocktail which is a fruit based drink made with grenadine.